The Last Days of the Late, Great State of California

 The Last Days of the Late, Great State of California is a novel by Curt Gentry, published in 1968 by G.P.
 Putnam's Sons.
 The novel incorporates an extensive essay on the history and culture of California from the vantage point of a future date when the state has disappeared.

 Plot synopsis

 The novel describes, in retrospect, the history and culture of California from its earliest days, and its influence on the rest of the United States and the world when - after an unspecified date in 1969 - the state suffers a Richter magnitude 9 earthquake and the populous coastal regions west of the San Andreas Fault sink into the Pacific Ocean.

-Real life psychic, Edgar Cayce, predicted that California would slide into the ocean unless the world adheres to God's edicts.
-Perhaps he meant that the world should protect the environment that God created?
-Cayce didn't predict that the whole state would slide, just the coast, and didn't say that an earthquake would cause it.
-As Cayce predicted, California's sandy beaches are eroding at an alarming rate, perhaps due to ignoring mankind's influence on Global Warming which might be melting the poles and causing ocean levels to rise.
-Also, many coastal cities, such as Los Angeles, Houston, New Orleans, and New York, are sinking, perhaps due to heavy buildings and/or over-pumping due to a drought, and perhaps that drought is due to ignoring mankind influence on Global Warming.
-Perhaps hurricanes are more intense due to Global Warming?

 The catastrophic quake itself is covered in the penultimate chapter of the novel.
 The quake is described as starting on the San Andreas Fault north of Point Arena, California and continuing southward as a large rupture, until it stops near Taft, California.
 Pausing for moments, a second larger quake resumes, continuing southward through the Los Angeles, California area, and into the Salton Sea, where the rupture turns towards San Diego, California along a previously unknown fault line, and back into the Pacific Ocean where the quake ends.
 As the quake progresses, various events (both large and small scale) are described in detail.
 After the event, the narrative switches to "present tense" news radio and television coverage of the event using a literary convention of "changing the dial / channel" from one news report to another, to cover the disaster: The Central Valley is inundated by the sea; the Embarcadero Freeway and Coit Tower have collapsed, along with the Oakland Bay Bridge.
 The Golden Gate Bridge remains standing initially.
 Los Angeles is in ruins.
 As this narrative closes, two more disasters occur nearly simultaneously: The Oroville Dam bursts, and in the twilight of the day, a passenger jet over San Bernardino is pulled out of the sky by turbulence, as the pilot tries to describe the sight of the San Andreas Fault splitting open in the dusk (and, as is made clear in the final chapter, the pilot was witnessing Southern California slide into the sea).